Take a look below at my portfolio of apps. Give them a try to see what they're like, and feel free to get in touch with any questions!

 A framework was created to share common code between this app and the AP Chemistry Simulations app below.

 Designs for the app were provided by the client.
 I was the sole developer and contributed to the physics content.
-Development work is complete for the app, and it will be released to the App Store once the quiz questions are finalised.

 AP Chemistry Reactions